Burnout in a Family Business: Signs You're Carrying Too Much

 Decisions that used to take ten minutes now take an hour.
 You're dropping things.
 You're behind on things you never used to be behind on.
 The business is already paying for it — you just haven't added it up yet.

 Your calendar is booked wall to wall.
 No breaks.
 No lunch.
 No space that belongs to you.
 Self-care?
 When I bring it up, clients look at me like I'm speaking a foreign language.
-Like the idea of prioritizing themselves is so far outside the operating model they don't even know where to start.
+Like taking care of themselves is something that belongs to people who aren't them.

 The business keeps demanding more.
 You keep producing it.
 Nobody notices how close to empty you actually are — because you won't let them see it.